JACYI/Dataset-for-Remote-Sensing/README.md

 #### Citation
 ```
-X. Zhang, Y. Lv, L. Yao, W. Xiong, and C. Fu, “A new benchmark
+@article{zhang2020new,
-and an attribute-guided multilevel feature representation network for
-fine-grained ship classification in optical remote sensing images,” IEEE
+  title={A new benchmark and an attribute-guided multilevel feature representation network for fine-grained ship classification in optical remote sensing images},
+  author={Zhang, Xiaohan and Lv, Yafei and Yao, Libo and Xiong, Wei and Fu, Chunlong},
-Journal of Selected Topics in Applied Earth Observations and Remote
+  journal={IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing},
-Sensing, vol. 13, pp. 1271–1285, 2020.
+  volume={13},
+  pages={1271--1285},
+  year={2020},
+  publisher={IEEE}
+}
 ```

 ### FGSCR-42